Floer theory for Hamiltonian PDE using model theory: Statement of the main theorem

-Summarizing we hence use that the existence of the fixed point and the corresponding Floer strip is guaranteed in the abstract set $\IP(\IF)$ and we then show afterwards, using further properties, that both indeed sit in the correct subset $\IP(\IH)\subset\IP(\IF)$.
-Very informally speaking, viewing $\IP(\IF)$ as an enlargement of $\IP(\IH)$ obtained by dropping any request on convergence, the existence follows from the proof in finite dimensions by allowing every number to be infinite, while convergence is only shown a posteriori.
-It might be instructive to compare our approach to the problem of finding zeroes of a polynomial in $\IR$: While the existence of a zero is always guaranteed in the abstract set $\IC$ containing $\IR$, one might be able to prove a posteriori that this zero has to be in $\IR$, by using further properties of the given polynomial.
+Summarizing we hence use that the existence of the Floer strips is guaranteed in the abstract set $\IP(\IF)$ and we only show afterwards, employing transferred versions of further standard finite-dimensional results, that all appearing norms are indeed finite, in particular, the Floer strips indeed sit in the correct set $\IP(\IH)$.
+Informally speaking, viewing $\IP(\IF)$ as an enlargement of $\IP(\IH)$ obtained by considering infinite sums without requiring the Hilbert norm to be finite, the existence of the Floer strip in $\IP(\IF)$ follows word by word from the proof in finite dimensions by allowing every number to be possibly infinite or infinitesimal, while finiteness is only shown a posteriori.
+The main advantage of our non-standard approach over a standard approach is hence that we do not need to keep track of finiteness of norms in each technical lemma which would be needed in order to generalize it from finite-dimensional Euclidean space to an infinite-dimensional Hilbert space. \\